fitzterra/vimwiki-git/README.md

 * My wiki dir is the default `~/vimwiki` and this is also harcoded in the plugin.

-Since both the vimwiki index name and installation dir is avaialble from the vim wiki config, this plugin should in theory be able to pick it up from there without having to hardcode these values.
+Since both the vimwiki index name and installation dir is avaialble from the `vimwiki` config, this plugin should in theory be able to pick it up from there without having to hardcode these values.
 Unfortunately, my knowledge of is vimscript does not yet cover how to do this.
 Please feel free to send me a PR with these changes if you know how to do it.